uniloftsky/nukkit-cleaner-plugin/README.md

 # Nukkit Cleaner plugin

-Plugin for Nukkit that removes dropped items, entities periodically.
+A plugin for Nukkit that periodically removes dropped items and entities.

 # Configuration